imagine-laboratory/squeeze_every_bit/README.md

 ## 📖 Citation

-If you use this work in your research, please star ⭐ the repository and cite:
+If you find this repository useful, please star ⭐ the repository and cite:

 ```
 @inproceedings{squeeze_bit_insight,